alexanderk23/gluqlo/README.md

 ## Usage

-If you want to use Gluqlo as a screensaver, you may need to remove gnome-screensaver (which nowadays just does nothing) and install XScreensaver (if you're using Ubuntu, see [this page](http://www.howtogeek.com/114027/how-to-add-screensavers-to-ubuntu-12.04/) for detailed instructions;
+If you want to use Gluqlo as a screensaver, you may need to remove gnome-screensaver (which nowadays just does nothing) and install XScreensaver (if you're using Ubuntu, see [this page](http://www.howtogeek.com/114027/how-to-add-screensavers-to-ubuntu-12.04/) for detailed instructions).
-don't forget to add gluqlo to your ~/.xscreensaver config file).
+Don't forget to add gluqlo to your ~/.xscreensaver config file:

+    GL: gluqlo --root \n\

 Otherwise, you can just run it as is.

 ## Contributing